Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 Here are the most common signs of seasonal allergies in dogs:

-• Excessive Scratching and Licking: One of the most noticeable symptoms is persistent scratching or licking.
+• Excessive Scratching, Chewing, and Licking: One of the most noticeable symptoms is persistent scratching or licking.
 Dogs might chew or lick their paws, flanks, groin, or other areas of the body excessively.

-• Skin Irritation: Affected dogs may develop redness, sores, or inflammation on the skin.
+• Skin Irritation: Affected dogs may develop redness, bumps, and inflammation on the skin.
 Areas that see a lot of friction, like the armpits, belly, and between the toes, are often the most affected.

 • Hot Spots: Allergies can lead to the development of hot spots, which are red, swollen, and painful areas of skin that can develop rapidly and can lead to hair loss.